 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Mortgage Loan Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We will be happy to go over pre-qualification to determine how much you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to go over pre-qualification to help you determine how much you can afford.